zriyansh/signoz.io/blog/2022-07-12-container-monitoring-tools.md

 <br></br>

-[Sumo Logic](https://www.sumologic.com) is a full-stack enterprise monitoring tool.
+<a href = "https://www.sumologic.com" rel="noopener noreferrer nofollow" target="_blank">Sumo Logic</a> is a full-stack enterprise monitoring tool.
 It provides a range of solutions from application and infrastructure monitoring to databases and log management.
 It supports 12 different logging methodologies.

 Sumo Logic is able to achieve these techniques with the help of a user agent and logging driver.